 Caring for a school garden has shown to improve a child’s social skills and behaviour.
 The process of planting and tending a crop will help children develop skills, such as respect and patience.
-Gardening also encourages teamwork skills as they take part in group work activities and encourages children to take responsibility, by caring for their own crops.
+Gardening also encourages teamwork skills as children take part in group work activities, as well as encouraging children to take responsibility by caring for their own crops.

 A school garden provides an opportunity for children of all abilities to shine.